UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 ```{index} scikit-learn; model object, scikit-learn; KNeighborsClassifier
 ```

-Next, we create a *model object* for $K$-nearest neighbors classification by creating a `KNeighborsClassifier` instance, specifying that we want to use $K = 5$ neighbors;
+Next, we create a *model object* for K-nearest neighbors classification by creating a `KNeighborsClassifier` instance, specifying that we want to use $K = 5$ neighbors;
 we will discuss how to choose $K$ in the next chapter.